simo-hue/SafeSpotter/README.md

 Pushing the regenerated `docs/` folder to `main` publishes it.

 ---
-*SafeSpot - Remember where you keep what matters.*
+*SafeSpot — remember where you keep what matters.
+[Download on the App Store](https://apps.apple.com/us/app/safespotter/id6775203521).*